-These consolidated financial statements have been prepared under the historical cost convention, except for the revaluation of derivative financial instruments, investment and contingent consideration to fair value.
-The significant accounting policies used in the preparation of these consolidated financial statements are described below.
+These consolidated financial statements have been prepared under the historical cost convention, except for the revaluation of derivative financial instruments and contingent consideration to fair value.
+The material accounting policies used in the preparation of these consolidated financial statements are described below.

-These consolidated financial statements were approved by the Board of Directors (the "Board") on March 6, 2024.
+These consolidated financial statements were approved by the Board of Directors (the "Board") on March 4, 2025.